Where to pick your own pumpkin in and around Brighton

 Poynings Pumpkin Patch

-We are big fans of newer kid on the block, the Poynings Pumpkin Patch, which has a whopping great selection of 19 different varieties of squashes and pumpkins for cooking and carving to choose from.
+We are big fans of newer kid on the block, the Poynings Pumpkin Patch, which has a wide selection of different varieties of squashes and pumpkins for cooking and carving to choose from.
 You won’t go hungry either with plenty of local food and drink treats on offer: as well as snacks made from their pumpkins (you need to try the fritters).
-Other sellers haven’t been announced yet, but last year included Fratello Pizza with wood-fired pizza and Crepcetera with crepes and gallettes.
+Other sellers haven’t been announced yet, but last year included Fratello Pizza with wood-fired pizza and Crepcetera with crepes and galettes.

-Weekends from Saturday 5th October; 10am – 4pm; free entry; pumpkin prices vary; no dogs allowed
+10am – 4pm weekends from Saturday 4th October and daily from Sunday 26th – Friday 31st October; free entry; pumpkin prices vary; no dogs allowed

 Poynings Road, Poynings, Brighton BN45 7AP